 Events & Seminars

 Canadian Plastic Bag Association v.
-Victoria (City), 2019 BCCA 254.
+Victoria (City), 2019 BCCA 254, 435 D.L.R.
+(4th) 488, application for leave to appeal ref’d (23 Jan 2020), File No. 38828 (S.C.C.).
 Counsel for appellant in successful challenge setting aside a municipal bylaw banning single-use plastic bags.
 The case addressed the power of a municipality under the Community Charter to adopt such a bylaw, the dominant purpose of which was to protect the natural environment, without first obtaining the approval of the Province’s Minister of the Environment.

 Luis v.
 Marchiori, 2018 BCCA 317, 427 D.L.R.
 (4th) 76, supplementary reasons on costs, 2018 BCCA 364.
-Ryan acted as successful counsel for the defendants in this leading case on recovery of lay witness fees as a disbursement under Supreme Court Civil Rules 14-1(5) and Schedule 3 of Appendix “C”.
+Counsel for the successful defendants in this leading case on recovery of lay witness fees as a disbursement under Supreme Court Civil Rules 14-1(5) and Schedule 3 of Appendix “C”.

 Glover v.
 Leakey, 2018 BCCA 56, 420 D.L.R.
 (4th) 422.
-Ryan acted as counsel for successful appellant in leading case on inconsistent pleadings, application to strike defence as an abuse of process, and the power of the court to declare a mistrial after a jury verdict.
+Counsel for successful appellant in leading case on inconsistent pleadings, application to strike defence as an abuse of process, and the power of the court to declare a mistrial after a jury verdict.

 667895 B.C.
 Ltd. v.
 Delta (Corporation), 2018 BCCA 38, 6 B.C.L.R.
 (6th) 12.
 Counsel for successful appellant property owner in case confirming limits on powers of municipality to close a highway and remove its highway dedications under the Community Charter.

 Lau v.
 Royal Bank of Canada, 2017 BCCA 253, 415 D.L.R.
 (4th) 166.
-Ryan acted as counsel for respondent account manager in leading employment law decision on the availability of aggravated damages following wrongful dismissal.
+Counsel for respondent account manager in leading employment law decision on the availability of aggravated damages following wrongful dismissal.

 R. v.
 Melrose, 2016 BCCA 292, 338 C.C.C.
 (3d) 413.
 Counsel for accused in summary conviction appeal raising issues under the Canadian Charter of Rights and Freedoms and Offence Act.